Mitcheley History, Family Crest & Coats of Arms

 Early History of the Mitcheley family

-Another 197 words (14 lines of text) are included under the topic Early Mitcheley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Mitcheley research.
+Another 100 words (7 lines of text) are included under the topic Early Mitcheley History in all our PDF Extended History products and printed products wherever possible.

 Mitcheley Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Mitcheley have been found, including Midgley, Midgeley, Midgely, Medgley, Medgely, Medgeley and many more.

 Early Notables of the Mitcheley family (pre 1700)